 During the last few years, Dr. Anderson has studied the Church’s response to the AIDS pandemic in the African American community and in South Africa, the country with the highest number of persons in the world who are living with AIDS.
 She has received two major grants for her work—one was from the Louisville Institute and the other one was a Fulbright award.
 Dr. Anderson is committed to using her academic background to help African and African American communities face this pandemic.

-Rev. Dr. Reginald Blount, Assistant Professor of Formation, Youth, and Culture
+Rev. Dr. Reginald Blount, Associate Professor of Formation, Leadership, and Culture

 Rev. Dr. Gennifer Brooks, Ernest and Bernice Styberg Professor of Preaching

 Rev. Dr. Gennifer B. Brooks is the Ernest and Bernice Styberg professor of preaching and director of the Styberg Preaching Institute at Garrett-Evangelical Theological Seminary.
 She is an ordained elder in The United Methodist Church.
 Brooks most recent publication is Bible Sisters: A Year of Devotions with the Women of the Bible (Abingdon, 2017).
 She is also the editor of Black United Methodists Preach!
 (Abingdon, 2012) and the author of Unexpected Grace: Preaching Good News from Difficult Texts (Pilgrim Press, 2012) and Good News Preaching: Offering the Gospel in Every Sermon (Pilgrim Press, 2011).